SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 values in the left table that do not match to the right table, including rows with NULL \(empty\) values in the link field.

-For example, this allows us to find an employee's department, but still shows employees that have not been assigned to a department \(contrary to the inner-join example above, where unassigned employees were excluded from the result\).
+For example, this allows us to find an employee's department but still shows employees that have not been assigned to a department (contrary to the inner join example above, where unassigned employees were excluded from the result).

 ### Data manipulation language \(DML\) queries